-The following are Problem Personalities found among Development Managers:
+The following are difficult archetypes found among development managers:

 In a large organizations, developers have to report to someone, and the people they report to then become Development Managers by definition.
 There are no specific requirements for being a development manager, but it is generally preferred for them to have written software at some point in their career.